codio-templates/processing-demo/.guides/content/What-is-Encapsulation--7168.md

   In the pages that follow, you will see when making methods public is a good idea, and when keeping methods private is preferable.
 A well designed program will use a mix of public and private methods.
 </details><br>

 This is the `ExampleClass` from the image above.
-It now uses the `public` and `private` keywords to hide data.
+It now uses the `public` and `private` access modifiers to hide data.

 ```java
 //add class definitions below this line